thomaskejser/modern-cmake/docs/blog.md

 - We introduce a handy function called `EmbedStrings` - which we can use to embed strings from files directly into C++ code (which means we can compile them into our binaries)

-Everyone under this root level `CMakeLists.txt` follow the above rules - unless they explicitly tell us otherwise.
+Everyone under this root level `CMakeLists.txt` follow the above rules, unless they explicitly tell us otherwise.

 ### Various Flags and Settings